carbon-language/carbon-lang/flang/documentation/fortran-ir.md

 Above, various Fortran executable constructs were discussed with respect to how they (may) give rise to control flow.
 These Fortran statements are mapped to a small number of FIR statements: ReturnStmt, BranchStmt, SwitchStmt, IndirectBrStmt, and UnreachableStmt.

 _ReturnStmt_: execution leaves the enclosing Procedure.
-A ReturnStmt can return and optional value.
+A ReturnStmt can return an optional value.
 This would appear for RETURN statements or at END SUBROUTINE.

 _BranchStmt_: execution of the current basic block ends.
 If the branch is unconditional then control transfers to exactly one successor basic block.
 If the branch is conditional then control transfers to exactly one of two successor blocks depending on the true/false value of the condition.
 All successors must be in the current Procedure.
 Unconditional branches would appear for GOTO statements.
 Conditional branches would appear for IF constructs, IF statements, etc.